 Yes, most of the time.
 Commercial mortgages require you to provide a higher deposit than with a residential mortgage, typically between 25% and 40%.
 Given that commercial property is usually more expensive than a residential home this can end up being quite a substantial sum, but the more deposit you have the better your chances are of securing the finance you’re looking for.

 If you’re looking to purchase or refinance a mixed-use property, you’ll need a semi-commercial mortgage.
 By mixed-use, we mean a property that is made up of a combination of commercial and residential.
-For example, a retail shop with a flat above or a B&B.
+For example, a retail shop with a flat above, or a Bed and Breakfast.

 * Total savings achieved since November 2020 based on annualised interest rate saving where deal optimiser service negotiated a lower rate than lender’s published rate.